-There are no elected members of the Pension Committee in receipt of pension benefits from the Lambeth Pension Fund but two pensioner representatives are in receipt of pension benefits from the Lambeth Pension Fund.
+There are no elected members of the Pension Committee in receipt of pension benefits from the Lambeth Pension Fund but one pensioner representative is in receipt of pension benefits from the Lambeth Pension Fund.
 In addition, pension committee staff representatives K White and trade union representative J Rogers are active members of the pension fund.
+Also one pension board staff representative G Williamson is an active member of the pension fund.